 So how can you find a fibro-friendly medical professional—one who can accompany you on the road to recovery, rather than hinder your journey?

-- Connect with a local fibromyalgia support group, either in person or online.
+Connect with a local fibromyalgia support group, either in person or online.
 Find out which doctors members of the group see—and which ones they don’t, and why.
-You can find a state-by-state list of support groups on the NFA website.

 Keep searching until you are satisfied with the treatment you’re receiving—and the attitude with which that treatment is given.
 “It may help you to think about your physicians as service providers and you are a consumer purchasing assistance for your condition,” Dean L. Mondell, MD, and Patti Wright write in Living with Fibromyalgia.
 “Drop your physicians if they refuse to cooperate, be understanding, or treat you as a team member in your own care.
 If you are having trouble finding the right providers and you need help, it may be easier to consult the physician about individual symptoms.
 Name the symptom, state its severity (mild, moderate, severe), and request treatment for it.”